ariga/atlas/doc/website/blog/2023-08-08-gorm-visualizations.md

 of their database schemas.
 Today, I want to show how this feature can be used in tandem with one of Atlas's core capabilities - "Schema Loaders" - to produce visualizations of GORM models.

-But first let's introduce the different characters in this story:
+But first, let's introduce the different characters in this story:
 * [Atlas](https://atlasgo.io) - an open-source tool for managing database schemas.
 * [GORM](https://gorm.io) - one of the most popular ORMs for Go.
 * [ERD](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) - a diagram that shows the relationships between entities in a database.